 Building on TwentyFifteen.sg, he created +50 This Is Singapore, a two-volume compilation of works by up-and-coming photographers based in Singapore.
 In 2018, he was invited by Pera Museum in Istanbul, Turkey to curate an exhibition, Singapore Unseen, based on the two book projects.
 Most recently, World Press Photo invited him to be a nominator for its Joop Swart Masterclass for 2019 to 2021.

-Kay Chin has exhibited in USA, Turkey, Australia, China, South Korea, Bangladesh and Singapore.
-His photographs are collected by Singapore’s Ministry of Foreign Affairs, the European House of Photography in Paris, the Les Amis Group and private collectors.
-Besides commercial and personal projects, he devotes his time to promoting photography; writing, consulting and lecturing.
+Kay Chin has exhibited in the USA, Australia, China, South Korea, Bangladesh and Singapore.
+His photographs are collected by institutional and private collectors around the world.

 Mobile: +65 9187 6351